 Cost: Ticket prices vary from park to park, but you should be prepared to spend anywhere from $35 to $100 per person for a one-day ticket.
+Be aware of extra costs like parking, concessions, and access to special attractions.
 The cost of your flights, car rental, gas, lodging, and food all add up.
 Be sure to do your research and create a budget long before your trip.
 And make sure to use your AAA discounts on hotels, resorts, airfare, and rental cars, too.

 Ages and Interests of Your Kids: A large part of deciding which theme park to visit will depend on your kids.
 Are they old enough to enjoy a theme park vacation?
 What are their interests?
 Many of the largest and most famous theme parks focus on the characters your kids have seen on TV and in movies, but there are also parks based on wild animals, popular toys, and distant lands.

 You can take a successful theme park vacation with kids of all ages, but perhaps the best time to bring them is when they are between ages 4 and 12.
 A 4-year-old will be able to walk by himself for part of the day and 12-year-olds still believe in the magic and excitement that a theme park provides.

 CHOOSING THE RIGHT LODGING